Shrivenham: In literature

 In Tom Brown's School Days, the main character Tom Brown mentions Shrivenham railway station (now closed):"Most of you have probably travelled down the Great Western Railway as far as Swindon.
 Those of you who did so with their eyes open have been aware, soon after leaving the Didcot station, of a fine range of chalk hills running parallel with the railway on the left-hand side as you go down, and distant some two or three miles, more or less, from the line.
 The highest point in the range is the White Horse Hill, which you come in front of just before you stop at the Shrivenham station.
 If you love English scenery, and have a few hours to spare, you can't do better, the next time you pass, than stop at the Farringdon Road or Shrivenham station, and make your way to that highest point."

 Sport and leisure

 The local football team is Shrivenham F.C.
 The Vale of White Horse Gliding Centre flies from Sandhill Farm, just north of the village.

+An 18-hole golf course is just outside the village.